RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: Abstract

 \section{Abstract}

-Reinforcement learning (RL) holds significant promise for enhancing the agentic reasoning capabilities of large language models (LLMs) with external environments.
-However, the inherent sparsity of terminal rewards hinders fine-grained, state-level optimization.
-Although process reward modeling offers a promising alternative, training dedicated reward models often entails substantial computational costs and scaling difficulties.
-To address these challenges, we introduce \textsc{RewardFlow}, a lightweight method for estimating state-level rewards tailored to agentic reasoning tasks. \textsc{RewardFlow} leverages the intrinsic topological structure of states within reasoning trajectories by constructing state graphs.
-This enables an analysis of state-wise contributions to success, followed by topology-aware graph propagation to quantify contributions and yield objective, state-level rewards.
-When integrated as dense rewards for RL optimization, \textsc{RewardFlow} substantially outperforms prior RL baselines across four agentic reasoning benchmarks, demonstrating superior performance, robustness, and training efficiency.
-The implementation of \textsc{RewardFlow} is publicly available at \url{https://github.com/tmlr-group/RewardFlow}.
+Reinforcement learning (RL) shows promise for enhancing LLM agentic reasoning, yet sparse terminal rewards hinder fine-grained optimization.
+Process reward modeling offers an alternative but incurs high computational costs, reward hacking risks, and annotation bottlenecks.
+We introduce \textsc{RewardFlow}, a lightweight method for estimating state-level rewards in agentic reasoning.
+By constructing state graphs that capture the intrinsic topological structure of trajectories, \textsc{RewardFlow} performs topology-aware propagation to estimate each state's contribution to success, yielding principled, annotation-free dense rewards.
+Used for RL optimization, \textsc{RewardFlow} substantially outperforms prior baselines across four agentic benchmarks: +6.2\% average success rate on text-based tasks, +29.7\% on visual reasoning over the strongest baseline across three model scales, and +10\% accuracy on DeepResearch, with superior robustness and training efficiency.
+Code is available at \url{https://github.com/tmlr-group/RewardFlow}.